dm4rnde/FewScriptsForUIAutomateInMacOS/BraveBrowser/toggleBtwnScrptsBlockdAndAllowdAtBraveShield/README.md

     * Open `toggle.applescript` file in '`Script Editor.app`' (double-click might already open it)
     * `File>Export...`
     * under '`File Format`' select `Script`
-    * save as `toggle.scpt` to your preferred location 'location A' &nbsp;
+    * save as `toggle.scpt` to your preferred location 'location A' (any location of your choosing) &nbsp;

 2. **Convert disable.applescript to an app**